httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 Prioritization can use information that servers have about resources or the order in which requests are generated.
 For example, a server, with knowledge of an HTML document structure, might want to prioritize the delivery of images that are critical to user experience above other images.
-With RFC 7540 it is difficult for servers to interpret signals from clients for prioritization as the same conditions could result in very different signaling from different clients.
+With RFC 7540, it is difficult for servers to interpret signals from clients for prioritization, as the same conditions could result in very different signaling from different clients.
 This document describes signaling that is simpler and more constrained, requiring less interpretation and allowing less variation.